History ofEuroVelo

 - EuroVelo, Greenways and Cycling Tourism Conference 2016 is held in Vienna, Austria.

-- Rhone Cycle Route becomes the first new route to join the European cycle route network since 2011.
+- Rhone Cycle Route joins the EuroVelo network with the number 17.
 A major extension to EuroVelo 1 - Atlantic Coast Route in Portugal is also approved.

 2018